ionescu/Machine_Learning_2019/05-Neural_Networks_Part_1/slides.md

  > "neural events and the relations among them can be treated by means of propositional logic"

 - The MC & P neuron had a number of boolean inputs, some positive and others negative.
-The neuron was activated if the number of active positive inputs was greater than the number of active negative inputs plus a "threshold":
+The neuron was activated if sufficiently many inputs were activated (as specified by a "threshold" parameter), provided that *no* inhibiting connections were activated:

 > mc_p_neuron : ℕ -> ({0, 1}ⁿ, {0, 1}ᵐ) -> {0, 1}
 > mc_p_neuron θ (pos, neg) = if sum neg > 0 then 0